On the semi-infinite Deligne--Lusztig varieties for $\mathrm{GSp}$: description of the connected components

 \begin{proposition} \begin{enumerate} \item The map $h_{b,r}$ defines a morphism

 of schemes over $\overline{\F}_{q}$ \item The above morphism is an isomorphism. \end{enumerate} \end{proposition}

 \begin{proof} From Lemma \ref{lemma:order}, it is clear that assertion (1) holds true for $\overline{k}$-valued points.
 Moreover by Proposition \ref{prop:cell containment}, $X_{w_{r}}^{m} (b)_{\la}$ is a locally closed subscheme of a higher affine Schubert cell $I x_{r} I /I^{m}$, which is described by \cite[Lemma 4.7]{Chan2021}.
 Then the assertion (1) follows directly from the above description.
 However, there seems to be subtlety in the statement of \cite[Lemma 4.7]{Chan2021} (see Remark \ref{rem:cimistake}).
 Therefore, we introduce the correct statement in the following.
 We only treat the case where $k=1$ and $n$ is even since other cases can be proved similarly.
-Furthermore, we will reduce the argument to $\GL$ case for simplicity.
-To clarify when we need $m=0$, we use the general $m$ in the following argument.
+Furthermore, we will reduce the argument to {\cred the} $\GL$ case for simplicity. {\cred We use a general $m$ in the following argument to clarify when the condition $m=0$ is required.}